ory/sdk/clients/client/go/docs/AccountExperienceColors.md

 NewAccountExperienceColorsWithDefaults instantiates a new AccountExperienceColors object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAxBackgroundDefault

+`func (o *AccountExperienceColors) GetAxBackgroundDefault() string`

+GetAxBackgroundDefault returns the AxBackgroundDefault field if non-nil, zero value otherwise.

+### GetAxBackgroundDefaultOk

+`func (o *AccountExperienceColors) GetAxBackgroundDefaultOk() (*string, bool)`

+GetAxBackgroundDefaultOk returns a tuple with the AxBackgroundDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAxBackgroundDefault

+`func (o *AccountExperienceColors) SetAxBackgroundDefault(v string)`

+SetAxBackgroundDefault sets AxBackgroundDefault field to given value.

+### HasAxBackgroundDefault

+`func (o *AccountExperienceColors) HasAxBackgroundDefault() bool`

+HasAxBackgroundDefault returns a boolean if a field has been set.

 ### GetBrand100